chibisnorlax/acnhfaq/time-travel.md

 - Shop stock will be the same as it was the first time you visited that day unless you leave the current week.
 - Rocks and trees will not refresh.
 - Mail will not be delivered.

-**Positive Effects:**
-- ABD chain will remain, and you can claim another daily bonus, even if you time travel backward more than a day.

 ### An update or seasonal items were announced, can I time travel to access it?
 No, you can only access it if the game was patched to have the update or Nintendo unlocked the seasonal item.